MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/windows-kernel-mode-process-and-thread-manager.md

 -    Use [System Worker Threads](./system-worker-threads.md) to queue work especially work involving:
         -    Slow API’s or API’s that call into other process.
         -    Any blocking behavior which could interrupt threads in core services.
+-    If you use System Worker Threads do not wait on the work to complete.
+Doing so defeats the purpose of queuing the work to be completed asynchronously.
 -    Be considerate of best practices for kernel mode stack usage.
 For examples, see [How do I keep my driver from running out of kernel-mode stack?](/previous-versions/windows/hardware/design/dn613940(v=vs.85)) and [Key Driver Concepts and Tips](/previous-versions/windows/hardware/design/dn614604(v=vs.85)).